 Online Alyssa was an entirely different person.

 Alyssa Bustamante’s Twitter feed talked about how she hated authority.
-One post read, “Bad decisions make great stories.”
+One post read, “Bad decisions make great stories,” according to KRCG-TV.
 She listed her hobbies on YouTube and MySpace as “killing people” and “cutting.”
 She also posted a YouTube video where she tried to get two of her brothers to try to touch an electrified fence.

 Then, on October 21, 2009, Alyssa Bustamante brought her darkest fantasies to light.

 The Murder Of Elizabeth Olten

 Four houses down from the Bustamante family lived nine-year-old Elizabeth Olten.
 She often came over to play with Alyssa and her siblings.
-On the night she was killed, Elizabeth’s mother says she begged to go over to Alyssa’s house to play.
+On the night Olten was killed, her mother, Patricia Preiss, says she begged to go to Alyssa’s house to play.

 The day after Elizabeth’s disappearance, FBI agents questioned Alyssa and seized her diary.
 Authorities found a shallow hole behind Alyssa’s house that seemed to be in the shape of a grave.
 The teenager told the FBI she just liked to dig holes.